 ARMAX is essentially a linear regression model that uses an ARMA-type model for residuals.
 The input time series and the exogenous variables must be either all stationary or cointegrated.

-The ARMAX Model Wizard in NumXL automates the model construction steps: guessing initial parameters, parameters validation, goodness of fit testing, and residuals diagnosis.
+The ARMAX Model Wizard in NumXL automates the model construction steps: guessing initial parameters, parameters validation, the goodness of fit testing, and residuals diagnosis.

 The NumXL ARMAX Model Wizard pops up.